david-leverenz/code-refactor/README.md

 I went through both the index.html and style.css and:
 - looked for non-semantic elements.
 Those were updated.
 - looked for places where there was redundant code (like in the css).
 Those were consolidated.
+- changed the order of some elements in the css so that they flow with the order of elements on the html.
 - updated the copyright year.

 ## Getting Started